Ben Miller: Career

 In 2009, Miller appeared with Rob Brydon in an episode of QI (Series 6.
 9).
 The two have often been mistaken for each other, and as a joke they dressed in similar shirts for the episode and shared an on-screen kiss.

 In 2010, he made his directorial debut with the film Huge.
 In January 2011 he presented an episode of the BBC science series Horizon titled "What is One Degree?".
 Later in 2011 he reprised his role as James Lester in the TV series Primeval.
 From November 2011 he played the role of Louis Harvey in The Ladykillers at the Gielgud Theatre.
 On 23 July 2012, Miller began touring for his book, It's Not Rocket Science, from the Royal Society in London.
 He also appeared at the British Comedy Awards with Armstrong on Channel 4.
-In 2013, Miller took part in an episode of Room 101 and a Comic Relief special of game show Pointless.
+In 2013, Miller took part in an episode of Room 101, and a Comic Relief special of game show Pointless.
 On 13 December 2014, he appeared in a Christmas edition of The Celebrity Chase.

 From 2011 until the series three premiere in 2014, Miller starred in the BBC-French co-produced series Death in Paradise as Detective Inspector (DI) Richard Poole.
 A third series of Death in Paradise was commissioned for early 2014.
 On 9 April 2013 it was announced that Miller would be departing the series, to be replaced by actor Kris Marshall.
-Filming began in March 2013, and Miller left in May after completion of the first episode, in which his character was murdered.
-Miller reprised his role for a cameo appearance in a dream sequence during the tenth series in 2021.

 Miller explained he had personal reasons for the change: "It was the job of a lifetime, but logistically I just didn't feel I could continue.
 My personal circumstances just made it too complicated, but I will miss it like a lung.
 I love it here."
 Miller's wife had discovered she was pregnant after he had begun filming the first series.
 Their time apart caused strains on his relationship with her and their sons, so he wanted to spend more time with his family.